 The French and Indian War had started, and childbirth in the woods was only the beginning of her ordeal.
 Hunger, fatigue, fear and pain accompanied her on her march to an Indian village.
 The Indians sold her into slavery to the French, who eventually put her and her family into a Montreal prison.
 To return to her home in Charlestown, N.H., Susannah Johnson had to sail to England first.

 Forty-five years later, Susannah Johnson hired a stonecutter to create two stone markers.
 She had them placed on the exact spot where she bore her daughter Captive and where they spent the night.

-They still stand, though near their original location.
+The markers still stand, though only near their original location.
 People know them as the Vermont Indian stones.

 Susannah Johnson was born Feb.
 20, 1729 or 1730, in Lunenberg, Mass., one of 12 children to Moses and Susanna Hastings Willard.
 She was descended from Maj.
 Simon Willard, who founded Concord, Mass., and Thomas Hastings, who immigrated to America in the Puritan Great Migration.

 At the age of 14 she moved to Charlestown with her family.
 The New Hampshire settlement amounted to little more than a fort, a saw mill and a cluster of huts for about 10 families.

 Susannah Johnson’s step-uncles settled Charlestown, but Indians killed one of them during King George’s War, the third of the four French and Indian Wars.